profile photo

 Recruiting

-For indicating "research field of interest" in the application form, we don't have music technology included in the dropdown menu yet (it'll be there next year!).
-For now, you can choose any field you're most interested in, such as (but not limited to) ML General Interests, Natural Language and Speech Processing, Reinforcement Learning, Deep Learning, Human Computer Interaction, or Cognitive AI, etc.
+For PhD, apply through MIT EECS (by Dec 1st).
+For indicating "research field of interest" in the application form, if we don't have music technology included in the dropdown menu yet, you can choose any field you're most interested in, such as (but not limited to) ML General Interests, Natural Language and Speech Processing, Reinforcement Learning, Deep Learning, Human Computer Interaction, or Cognitive AI, etc. We'll reach out if additional information is needed.
+You'll probably hear back from MIT in February.
+Best of luck!

 This website was built thanks to the help of this source code.